-A 98% biodegradable absorbent cleaning compound may be spread evenly over carpet and brushed or scrubbed in.
-For small areas, a household hand brush can work such a compound into carpet pile; dirt and grime is attracted to the compound, which is then vacuumed off, leaving carpet immediately clean and dry.
-For commercial applications, a specially designed cylindrical counter-rotating brushing system is used, without a vacuum cleaner.
+A 98% biodegradable absorbent cleaning compound is spread evenly over carpet, then brushed or scrubbed in.
+For small areas, a household hand brush can work such a compound into carpet pile.
+Dirt and grime attracts to the compound; later vacuumed off, leaving carpet immediately clean and dry.
+For commercial applications, a specially designed cylindrical counter-rotating brushing systems are used.
 Machine scrubbing is more typical, in that hand scrubbing generally cleans only the top third of carpet.

 In the 1990s, new polymers began literally encapsulating (crystallizing) soil particles into dry residues on contact, in a process now regarded by the industry as a growing, up-and-coming technology.
 Working like “tiny sponges”, the deep-cleaning compound crystals dissolve and absorb dirt prior to its removal from the carpet.
-Cleaning solution is applied by rotary machine, brush applicator, or compression sprayer.
+The cleaning solution is applied by rotary machines, brush applicators, or a compression sprayer.
 Dry residue is vacuumable immediately, either separately or from a built-in unit of the cleaning-system machine.
 According to ICS Cleaning Specialist, evidence suggests encapsulation improves carpet appearance, compared to other systems; and it is favorable in terms of high-traffic needs, operator training, equipment expense, and lack of wet residue.
 Encapsulation also avoids the drying time of carpet shampoos, making the carpet immediately available for use.

-The use of encapsulation to create a crystalline residue that can be immediately vacuumed; as opposed to the dry powder residue of wet cleaning systems.
+The use of encapsulation to create a crystalline residue that is immediately vacuumed; as opposed to the dry powder residue of wet cleaning systems.
 Generally this requires an additional day before vacuuming has recently become an accepted method for commercial and residential carpet maintenance.

-After club soda mixed with cleaning product is deposited onto the surface as mist, a round buffer or “bonnet” scrubs the mixture with rotating motion.
-This industry machine resembles a floor buffer, with an absorbent spin pad that attracts soil and is rinsed or replaced repeatedly.
+Club soda combined together with with cleaning product expelled onto carpet as a mist.
+Then a round buffer or “bonnet” scrubs the mixture with a rotating motion.
+This industry machine resembles a floor buffer.
+It has an absorbent spin pad attracting soil, and is rinsed or replaced repeatedly.
 The bonnet method is not strictly dry-cleaning and involves significant drying time.
 Usually only addresses the top third of carpet, making it a quick solution rather than deep cleaning dirt or odor as considered suitable for valuable carpet.
-To reduce pile distortion, the absorbent pad should be kept well-lubricated with cleaning solution.
+To reduce pile distortion, the absorbent pad is kept well-lubricated with cleaning solution.

-When there is a large amount of foreign material below the carpet backing, extraction may be needed.
+When a large amount of foreign material is below the carpet backing, extraction may be needed.
 The spin-bonnet method may not be as capable of sanitizing carpet fibers due to the lack of hot water.
-Howver a post-cleaning application of an antimicrobial agent is used to make up for this.
+However, a post-cleaning application of antimicrobial agent is used making up for this.
 Compared to steam cleaning, the small amounts of water required with spin-bonnet carpet cleaning favor water-conservation considerations.

 Wet shampoo cleaning with rotary machines, followed by thorough wet vacuuming, was widespread until about the 1970s.
 Industry perception of shampoo cleaning changed with the advent of encapsulation.
-Hot-water extraction, also regarded as preferable, had not been introduced either.
+Hot-water extraction was not introduced yet.
 Wet shampoos were once formulated from coconut oil soaps wet shampoo residues can be foamy or sticky.
 Steam cleaning often reveals dirt unextracted by shampoos.
-Since no rinse is performed, the powerful residue can continue to collect dirt after cleaning.
+No rinse is performed; therefore residues continue to collect dirt after cleaning.
 Thus leading to the misconception that carpet cleaning can lead to the carpet getting “dirtier faster” after the cleaning.

-When wet-shampoo chemistry standards converted from coconut oil soaps to synthetic detergents as a base, the shampoos dried to a powder.
-Loosened dirt would attach to the powder components, requiring vacuuming by the consumer the day after cleaning.
+When wet-shampoo chemistry standards converted from coconut oil soaps to synthetic detergents as a base; the shampoos dried to a powder.
+Loosened dirt attaches to the powder components, requiring vacuuming the day after cleaning.